Generalized fibre sums of 4-manifolds and the canonical class: Introduction

 that realize the surfaces as images of a fixed closed surface $\Sigma$ of genus $g$.
 The generalized fibre sum $X=X(\phi)=M\#_{\Sigma_M=\Sigma_N}N$ is defined as

-where $M'$ and $N'$ denote the manifolds with boundary $\Sigma\times S^1$ obtained by deleting the interior of tubular neighbourhoods $\Sigma\times D^2$ of the surfaces in $M$ and $N$ and $\phi$ is an orientation reversing diffeomorphism $\phi:\partial M'\rightarrow \partial N'$ that preserves the $S^1$ fibration and covers the diffeomorphism $i_N\circ i_M^{-1}$ between the surfaces.
+where $M'$ and $N'$ denote the manifolds with boundary $\Sigma\times S^1$ obtained by deleting the interior of tubular neighbourhoods $\Sigma\times D^2$ of the surfaces in $M$ and $N$ and $\phi$ is an orientation reversing diffeomorphism $\phi\colon \partial M'\rightarrow \partial N'$ that preserves the $S^1$ fibration and covers the diffeomorphism $i_N\circ i_M^{-1}$ between the surfaces.

-In the first part of this article in Sections \ref{section calculation H_1X, H^1X} to \ref{section calc intersection form of X} we calculate the integral homology and cohomology groups of the 4-manifold $X$ obtained as a generalized fibre sum of $M$ and $N$.
-To do so, we will first calculate in Section \ref{section hom cohom of M'} the homology and cohomology of the complement $M'=M\setminus \mbox{int}\,\nu\Sigma_M$ and determine the mapping induced by the gluing diffeomorphism $\phi$ on the homology of the boundaries $\partial M'$ and $\partial N'$ in Section \ref{subsect action phi}.
+The generalized fibre sum, also called {\em Gompf sum}, is one of the most important techniques in constructing new 4-manifolds.
+It is therefore desirable to understand the basic topological invariants of a generalized fibre sum in the general situation, without having to do the calculations in each example anew.
+Specifically, we want to calculate the integral homology and cohomology groups and the intersection form of the 4-manifold $X$ obtained as a generalized fibre sum of $M$ and $N$ as above.
+To do so, we will first calculate in Section \ref{section hom cohom of M'} the homology and cohomology of the complement $M'=M\setminus \text{int}\,\nu\Sigma_M$ and determine the mapping induced by the gluing diffeomorphism $\phi$ on the homology of the boundaries $\partial M'$ and $\partial N'$ in Section \ref{subsect action phi}.
 The homology and cohomology groups of $X$ are then derived by Mayer-Vietoris arguments from the corresponding groups of $M'$ and $N'$.

-For example, having calculated the first cohomology $H^1(X)$, we can determine the Betti numbers of $X$: Let $d$ denote the dimension of the kernel of the linear map
+For example, having calculated the first cohomology $H^1(X)$, we can determine the Betti numbers of $X$: Let $d$ denote the dimension of the kernel of the linear map of $\mathbb{R}$-vector spaces